A Quest to Find the Best Vacuum

-Health Reports set out on a six month long journey to identify the vacuum cleaner that provided the best carpet cleaning at the best possible value.
-For our review we selected top selling as well as top priced vacuums and rated them according to ease of use, efficacy, durability and total cost of ownership.
+We set out on a six-month-long journey to identify the vacuum cleaner that provided the best carpet cleaning at the best possible value.
+For our review, we selected top-selling as well as top-priced vacuums and rated them according to ease of use, efficacy, durability, and total cost of ownership.

 Our Product Review Methodology

 How vacuums perform right out of the box can be very different from how well they work one year or even just 2 months down the road.
-We began our search for the best value by test driving 15 models at big box stores.
+We began our search for the best value by test-driving 15 models at big box stores.
 This allowed us to see how they performed after having had some substantial wear and tear.
-(In some instances we had access to 1+ year old models; and reviewed their durability in greater detail).
+(In some instances we had access to 1+ or 1-year-old models and reviewed their durability in greater detail).

 - Ease of Use: This category tested how easily the machine was maneuvered across surfaces, how easy it was to remove debris from it and how easy it was to remove clogs throughout the system.

 - Durability: How well did the vacuums hold up to prolonged use.
-Did any parts begin to weaken or did any special features fail to function over time.
+Did any parts begin to weaken?
+Did any special features fail to function over time?

 25' stored on column